NAD777/leetforces/README.md

 destination
     - Orchestrator - the service which manages test generation and user submission execution and checking

+### Telegram Bot (bot)
+Provides neat UI for end-user, as well as communicates with Telegram API for filename resolution, etc. Has several API routes to gather data from the user, as well as to accept submission testing results from the `Juggler`

+### Juggler (aka backend)
+Provides extensive API for task storing and retrieval, communicating with the database (postgreSQL) storage and forwarding user submissions to the `Orchestrator` service.

+### Orchestrator  (not k8s, haha)
+Has 2 container dependencies on `Test runner` and `Generator` which are responsible for running user submissions and generating tests correspondigly. `Orchestrator` itself has only 1 route for accepting submissions.

 ## Technology stack
-Docker, docker-compose, github actions CI/CD, Prometheus, Grafana, postgreSQL, Java Spring boot, Python
+Docker, docker-compose, github actions CI/CD, Prometheus, Grafana, postgreSQL, Java Spring boot, Python, XMLRPC.

 ## Deployment
 We have [deployed](https://github.com/users/NAD777/packages?repo_name=codetest_bot) containers to the Github Container registry using Github Actions.

 ## Installation
 - Install docker-compose and docker packages according to your operating systems guidelines first.